pktgen/Pktgen-DPDK/doc/source/usage_pktgen.rst

 		-T -P -m "[12:16].0, [13:17].1, [14:18].2, [15:19].3" \
 		-f themes/black-yellow.theme

-Notice I black list the three onboard devices and then black list the other 4 ports I will not be using for each of the pktgen instances.
+Notice I block list the three onboard devices and then block list the other 4 ports I will not be using for each of the pktgen instances.

 I need 8+1 lcores for each instance for Pktgen use.
 The -c option of ff2